codegouvfr/react-dsfr/components.md

 ### Customization

-What to do if you want to customize the components beyond what the props allow.
+How to customize the components beyond the limitations of the props.

 #### The `classes` property